thorntonrose/BinaryClock/README.txt

       you try to run BINCLOCK.
 It should not crash if you don't have ANSI.SYS loaded, but it will sure be ugly.

-   2. The EXE included in the archive was built from the C version of the source code, since it produces the smallest file and has the most options.

-   3. The C version was written using MIX Power C. Basically, the code is ANSI C compliant, but I did break down and use a couple of the MIX library functions (like curson).
+   2. The C version was written using MIX Power C. Basically, the code is ANSI C compliant, but I did break down and use a couple of the MIX library functions (like curson).

-   4. The FoxPro version of BINCLOCK was actually the first (believe it or not).
+   3. The FoxPro version of BINCLOCK was actually the first (believe it or not).
 I have included it because there are some interesting aspects of the code and because it is such a weird program to even write in Fox.
       When I wrote it, I just wanted to see if I could build it with the screen generator.

-   5. The Ada version is included for the language junkies.
+   4. The Ada version is included for the language junkies.
 Note that it is incomplete.
 The author, April Rose, could not provide the source code for all the packages that she used, since she had access to them as a library only.

 Credits:

    Credit for BINCLOCK goes to the following:

-      Thornton Rose - FoxPro version and C version April Rose    - Ada version
+   	* Thornton Rose - FoxPro version and C version
+   	* April Rose    - Ada version
-      Bill Odom     - Suggestions and other help
+   	* Bill Odom     - Suggestions and other help

-   Please feel free to contact me, Thornton Rose, if you have any questions or comments.
-I can be reached at the following:

-   Mail: Thornton Rose
-         3376 Pine Forest Rd.
-         Cantonment, FL 32533

-   Phone: 904-479-3082

-   Compuserve: 71203,276

 Copyright:

    Binary Clock (BINCLOCK) is freeware.
 You may use, copy, and distribute it free of charge, which means that you don't have provide any monetary compensation to the authors.
 However, credit is always appreciated.

 Disclaimer: